 1. Raising awareness on the effects of nonoccupational factors.

 People regulate heat and water loss and retention differently throughout their life stages.
-Older people and pregnant people are at increased risk for heat-related illness due to the need of greater amounts of energy to cool down on a hot day.
+Older people and pregnant people are at increased risk for heat-related illnesses.
+This is due to the need for greater amounts of energy to cool down on a hot day.
 Additionally, people with certain health conditions, such as heart disease and diabetes, are also at increased risk for heat-related illnesses.
-The disease process along with certain medications used to manage chronic illnesses alters a person’s ability to adjust water, salts, and minerals levels.
-Irregular states of equilibrium become exacerbated when people are exposed to really high temperatures.
+The disease process, along with certain medications used to manage chronic illnesses, alters a person’s ability to adjust water, salt, and minerals levels.
+Irregular equilibrium states become exacerbated when people are exposed to really high temperatures.

 2. Be alert to the work environment.

-Identifying modifiable environmental conditions that lower the air temperature and increase air movement can cool the worksite.
+Identifying modifiable environmental conditions that lower the air temperature and increase air movement can cool the work site.
 Audit the work environment to locate the warmest areas in the building.
-This may fluctuate through the course of the day as people utilize spaces differently, the sun comes through different windows, and radiant heat sources are used more frequently.
-Radiant heat sources, such as large machines, are warm to touch and heat the air around them.
+This may fluctuate throughout the day as people utilize spaces; differently, the sun comes through different windows, and radiant heat sources are used more frequently.
+Radiant heat sources, such as large machines, are warm to the touch and heat the air around them.
 When possible, move work and workers away from radiant heat sources.
 Check that windows and fans are working properly so that air flows freely.
 Choose an easily accessible “cool down space” that employees can utilize if their work environment cannot be altered.
 For employees that work outside, provide seating and cool water under a shaded area for rest and recovery.

 When changing the physical environment is not possible, identify hot work operations.
-Hot work operations are tasks that are done outside or operations that produce significant heat while done in confined or enclosed spaces.
+Hot work operations are tasks that are done outside.
+They are also operations that produce significant heat while done in confined or enclosed spaces.
 Welding, cutting, heating, working with flammable and combustible materials, and ultraviolet radiation are common types of hot operations4.
-When possible, schedule hot operations during the cooler part of the day (early morning, late afternoon, or night shift), on alternate rather than successive days, or stagnate hot operations throughout the day.
-Annual routine repairs and maintenance of hot and heavy machinery should be moved to cooler times of the year or the coolest part of the day.
+When possible, schedule hot operations during the cooler part of the day (early morning, late afternoon, or night shift).
+You might also schedule alternate rather than successive days or stagger hot operations throughout the day.
+Move annual routine repairs and maintenance of hot and heavy machinery to cooler times of the year or the coolest part of the day.

 3. Come together with a plan.

-Raising awareness, examining the environment, and coming together with a plan to prevent the conditions that cause heat-related illness and injuries can prevent devastating adverse health and productivity outcomes.
+Raising awareness, examining the environment, and developing a plan to prevent the conditions that cause heat-related illness and injuries can prevent devastating adverse health and productivity outcomes.
 See part one of this article here.

 - OSHA at https://www.osha.gov/SLTC/heatstress/prevention.html#training